Alihtt/ImageFinder/README.md

-# Find photos for movie folders
+# Find Image for movie folders

 + This code uses web scraping from Wikipedia to find the photos of each movie folder.